rebortg/doc-test/docs/introducing.rst

 About
 *****

-VyOS is an open source network operating system based on Debian GNU/Linux.
+VyOS is an open source network operating system based Debian GNU/Linux.

 VyOS provides a free routing platform that competes directly with other commercially available solutions from well known network providers.
 Because